-Parents and carers have provided positive feedback about the many opportunities to engage with other parents and teachers and to be involved in their children's education and school life, such as: P&F meetings held every term, canteen, our annual Trivia Night and Dinner Dance, assisting in classrooms, swimming and athletics carnivals, gala days, school excursions, CBA school banking, second hand uniform stall, school discos, Pancake day, Mother's and Father's day stalls, St. Patricks day celebrations, Family Mass, Well-being week, Kinder orientation and Teacher Appreciation day.
+Parents and carers have provided positive feedback about the many opportunities to engage with other parents and teachers and to be involved in their children's education and school life, such as: P&F meetings held every term, canteen, our bi-annual Trivia Night, assisting in classrooms, swimming and athletics carnivals, gala days, school excursions, CBA school banking, second hand uniform stall, school discos, Mother's and Father's day stalls, St. Patrick's day celebrations, Family Mass, Wellbeing week each term, Kinder Transition and Teacher Appreciation day.